About ACM Interactions

 ACM Interactions' Editorial Team

-Mikael Wiberg and Elizabeth Churchill make up Interactions magazine’s editorial team.
+Elizabeth Churchill and Mikael Wiberg are Interactions magazine’s editorial team.
 Their research interests and individual practices intersect with design and technology in multiple ways, amounting to a variety of perspectives on thinking and writing about, and making and acting with and through technology.
-Collectively, in working together and guiding Interactions, they hope to build the ground for new and different relationships with technology and more just futures.
-They aim to help make a magazine centered on equity, access, and collective accountability for all involved and affected by design and technology worlds.
+Collectively, in working together and guiding Interactions, they hope to build the ground for new and different relationships with technology now and into the future.
+While focused on technologies, a key focus is also to create space for dialog around equity, access, and collective accountability for all involved and affected by design and technology worlds.

 Editors-in-Chief